rapidsai/docs/resources/github-actions.md

 ## Using Conda CI Artifacts Locally

 The artifacts that result from running `conda build` are conda channels.
-RAPIDS' CI system uploads these conda channels to GitHub Artifacts as zipfiles.
+RAPIDS' CI system uploads these conda channels to GitHub Artifacts as zip files.

 The packages in the conda channel can be used by downloading the artifact to your local filesystem using `gh` CLI and using the resulting path in your conda commands.